Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Iowa State and its opponents have combined for 57.5 points or more just once this year.
+- Iowa State has combined with its opponents to put up more than 57.5 points just once this season.

-- Kansas has combined with its opponents to score more than 57.5 points in two games this season.
+- Kansas and its opponents have combined to score more than 57.5 points in two games this season.

-- The combined points per game average of the two teams, 47.3, is 10.2 points fewer than Saturday's over/under.
+- The two teams combine to score 47.3 points per game, 10.2 less than the over/under in this contest.

-- This contest's over/under is 0.3 points lower than the 57.8 these two squads combine to give up per game in 2021.
+- The 57.8 points per game these two squads have allowed to opponents this season are 0.3 more than the 57.5 over/under in this contest.

 - The average total in Cyclones games this season is 48.0, 9.5 points fewer than Saturday's total of 57.5 .

-- The 57.5 total in this game is 4.7 points above the 52.8 average total in Jayhawks games this season.
+- The 52.8 PPG average total in Jayhawks games this season is 4.7 points fewer than this game's over/under.

 Iowa State Stats and Trends

-- Iowa State's games this year have gone over the total in one out of three opportunities (33.3%).
+- Iowa State's games this year have hit the over on one of three set point totals (33.3%).

-- Iowa State is 1-1 against the spread and 1-1 overall when the team amasses more than 476.5 yards.
+- In games that Iowa State picks up more than 476.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Cyclones have turned the ball over six times this season, one more turnover than the Jayhawks have forced (5).
+- This year, the Cyclones have turned the ball over six times, one more than the Jayhawks' takeaways (5).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.